The harmonious and delicately-poised work of Fausto Melotti (1901-1986) is revered in Italy, yet surprisingly little-known in the United Kingdom.

 During the post-war period his works became more delicate, incorporating wire and cloth, with a sinuousrhythm highlighted by slim sculptural lines.
 The Venice Biennale awarded him with the Leone d’Oro in 1986 the day after his death on 22 June.

-Organized in collaboration with Milan’s Fondazione Fausto Melotti, this exhibition includes key works
+Organized in collaboration with Milan’s Fondazione Fausto Melotti, this exhibition included key works

-reflecting the various strands of the artist’s oeuvre, and is the first institutional show to be dedicated to
+reflecting the various strands of the artist’s oeuvre, and was the first institutional show to be dedicated to

 Melotti’s work in Britain.